Emerging Voices:Art Song & Social Connection

-The urge to incorporate the music “of the people” into art song stretched from England to Brazil.
+The urge to incorporate the music “of the people” into art song extended from England to Brazil.
 In America, composers drew inspiration from traditional tunes, folk songs, and spirituals that expressed the nation’s diverse character.
-This second salon performance serves as a wonderful prelude to the final Emerging Voices concert, bringing our attention to a time and place close to home.
+This second salon performance serves as an apt prelude to the final Emerging Voices concert, bringing our attention to a time and place close to home.

 Our Voices: The Rise of the American Voice

-American composers flocked to France during and after the war to study with Nadia Boulanger, who exhorted them to embrace their personal identities and seek out the “American voice.”
-This final program connects their contributions to contemporary composers Tania León, Caroline Shaw, and Nico Muhly, whose work acknowledges the interconnectedness of people and cultures in 21st century America.
+American composers flocked to France after the war to study with Nadia Boulanger, who exhorted them to embrace their personal identities and seek out an “American voice.”
+This final program connects their contributions to three contemporary composers whose works help us understand who we are and encourage dialogue within the remarkable cultural diversity of 21st century America.